-(This article is excerpted and adapted from several segments of a longer work.
-The original essay was submitted this spring as the author’s MFA thesis in creative nonfiction at the University of Montana and is currently seeking publication.
+(This article is excerpted and adapted from “Songs Primarily in the Key of Life”, Colorado Review (Vol. 37, No. 2, Summer 2010, 68-101).
+The original essay was accepted as the author’s MFA thesis in creative nonfiction at the University of Montana.
 Brian Kevin can be reached at firstname.lastname@example.org.)

 One of my favorite records lately is a light funk-gospel album recorded in 1973 by the world’s most infamous suicide cult.
 It’s a twelve-song collection, a mix of old spirituals, gospel-inspired originals, and a couple of late ’60s Top 40 hits, all performed by a full choir and an eight-piece blue-eyed soul outfit with a hot brass section.
 On the record jacket, the album’s title is printed in austere white lettering: He’s Able.
 The name comes from the chorus of an old revival-tent anthem, a sultry little call-and-refrain number that leads off the record’s B-side.
 It’s the kind of song you might hear one Sunday morning in the Deep South, the kind that’s sung in a sunlit place where the women carry fans and the air is heavy with hallelujahs.